thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         for the quality of vessels and service that we provide.

+        **Hen's Party Boat C﻿harters available from $430 to $860 per hour (min 3 hours)**

         Our rates vary seasonally and will change depending on your selected vessel and charter duration.
-Please [click here](https://sailinginparadise.com.au/booking-enquiry) to request a hen's party info pack including rate card via email.
+Please [click here ](booking-enquiry?charter=gold-coast-hens-parties)to request a hen's party info pack including rate card via email.

+        O﻿r you can visit our [live availability calendar ](https://sailinginparadise.rezdy.com/catalog/279607/hen-s-parties)here.
     - title: Catering Options
       dropdownContent: Whilst BYO is most welcome, many of our guests opt to have professional catering delivered to the boat for a stress-free option.